 Equal Access Accommodations

 Parking: Accessible parking spaces have been reserved for disabled Season Plan Members utilizing equal access seating.
 Plan Members are encouraged to contact their Personal Account Representative to make arrangements to purchase these limited number of passes.
 The remaining accessible individual parking spaces are available on a first-come, first-served basis and are located in Lots A and B. Parking in these spots requires a state-issued handicapped license plate or hangtag.
-Should these extra spaces be filled, attendants will direct fans to the nearest open parking or to the stadium's designated Drop-Off areas.
+Should these extra spaces be filled, attendants will direct fans to the nearest open parking or to the ballpark's designated Drop-Off areas.

 Drop Off Areas: For any car or bus, there are three drop-off areas available to both drop off and pick up passengers.
 Drop-off points are available at the east side of the Warehouse at the Breezeway (directly next to Gate A), at Home Plate Plaza on the Russell Street service drive (next to Gate D) and at the north end of the service drive (next to Gate F).
-Calling Fan Services at 888-848-BIRD in advance of the game is recommended to make arrangements to utilize these drop-off points.

 Seating: Wheelchair accessible seats are located throughout the ballpark in virtually all ticket categories.
 These seats may be purchased in advance by calling the Orioles at 888-848-BIRD or by visiting the Oriole Park Box Office.